curegit/halftone-converter/README.md

 #### FILE

-describe input image files (required), can be multiple
+Input image files (required).
+Multiple files are supported.

 Pass `-` to specify standard input.

 Input images must be in a format that Pillow can read.
 Also, their color mode must be Gray (L, grayscale), LA (grayscale with alpha), RGB, RGBA, P (GIF, palette based images), or CMYK.

-A `--` is usable to terminate option parsing so remaining arguments are treated as positional arguments.
+`--` can be used to terminate option parsing so remaining arguments are treated as positional arguments.

 ### Optional Arguments